Peach Trees in Blossom

-Peach Trees in Blossom is an 1899 painting by Vincent van Gogh.
-It is in the collection of the Courthald Institute of Art.
+Peach Trees in Blossom is an 1889 painting by Vincent van Gogh.
+It is in the collection of the Courtauld Institute of Art.
 The painting depicts a field with peach trees on the outskirts of Arles with the Alpilles mountains in the background.
 The painting was intended as a homage to Japanese landscape prints which influenced Van Gogh.
 It was created a few months after he had severed his ear and during a mentally unstable period in which he was still a patient at the men's hospital in Arles.

 Van Gogh wrote to his brother, Theo van Gogh in April 1889 about his work on the painting, and subsequently included a sketch of the work in a letter to Paul Signac sent on 10 April 1889.